-Continuing law requires each board of county commissioners to establish a county family and children first council.
+Current law requires each board of county commissioners to establish a county family and children first council.
 The county council must provide for all of the following (R.C.
 121.37(B)(2)):

+(1) Referrals to the Cabinet Council of those children for whom the county council cannot provide adequate services;

+&lt;sup>2 The indicators must focus on expectant parents and newborns thriving; infants and toddlers thriving; children being ready for school; children and youth succeeding in school; youth choosing healthy behaviors; and youth successfully transitioning into adulthood.

-- (1) Referrals to the Cabinet Council of those children for whom the county council cannot provide adequate services; - (2) Development and implementation of a process that annually evaluates and prioritizes services, fills service gaps where possible, and invents new approaches to achieve better results for families and children: - (3) Participation in the development of a countywide system for infants and toddlers with developmental disabilities or delays and their families: - (4) Maintenance of an accountability system to monitor the county council's progress in achieving results for families and children; - (5) Establishment of a mechanism to ensure ongoing input from a broad representation of families who are receiving services within the county system.
+(2) Development and implementation of a process that annually evaluates and prioritizes services, fills service gaps where possible, and invents new approaches to achieve better results for families and children;

+(3) Participation in the development of a countywide system for infants and toddlers with developmental disabilities or delays and their families;

+(4) Maintenance of an accountability system to monitor the county council's progress in achieving results for families and children;

+(5) Establishment of a mechanism to ensure ongoing input from a broad representation of families who are receiving services within the county system.

-Under the act, in addition to meeting the requirements of continuing law,3 county councils must develop and implement the following (R.C.
+Under the bill, in addition to meeting the requirements of current law, county councils must develop and implement the following (R.C.
 121.37(B)(3)):

-- (1) An interagency process to establish local indicators and monitor the county's progress toward increasing child well-being; - (2) An interagency process to identify local priorities to increase child well-being;4
+(1) An interagency process to establish local indicators and monitor the county's progress toward increasing child well-being;

+(2) An interagency process to identify local priorities to increase child well-being;